 Train to Rotterdam

-Our last trip to Rotteredam saw the final flights direct from Manchester to Rotteredam.
+Our last trip to Rotterdam saw the final flights direct from Manchester to Rotterdam.
 In fact we had to have a replacement plane after the company folded the day we were flying back.
 So our adventures in Rotterdam began by taking a train from Amsterdam.
 An experience that we both enjoyed as you get to see more of the countryside while seeing how it is to live and travel around the area.